-Increased urbanization is the central tenant of China’s long-term economic plan.
+Increased urbanization is the central tenet of China’s long-term economic plan.
 The strategy is designed to address income inequality while boosting domestic demand for Chinese goods and services, thereby reducing the country’s dependence on exports.
 Meeting this objective, though, will require implementing a basket of political and economic reforms aimed at helping local governments develop and deliver the infrastructure and public services that this growing population will demand.

 Local governments are already struggling to keep up with the country’s rapid urbanization.
 Between 1978 and 2012, China’s urban population grew from 18 percent to 52.7 percent of its citizens.
 By 2030, it is estimated that between 65 percent and 70 percent of the country’s population, or nearly 1 billion people, will be living cities.